-Certain development costs related to software delivered to customers ("self-managed software") incurred subsequent to the establishment of technological feasibility are subject to capitalization and amortized over the estimated lives of the related products.
+Certain development costs related to software delivered to customers ("self-managed software") incurred subsequent to the establishment of technological feasibility are subject to capitalization and amortization over the estimated lives of the related products.
 Technological feasibility is established upon completion of a working model.
-Costs incurred subsequent to the establishment of technological feasibility have not been material and, therefore, all software development costs related to self-managed software have been charged to research and development expense in the accompanying condensed consolidated statements of operations as incurred.
+Costs incurred subsequent to the establishment of technological feasibility have not been material and, therefore, all software development costs related to self-managed software have been charged to research and development expense in the condensed consolidated statements of operations as incurred.

-For qualifying costs incurred for computer software developed for internal use, the Company begins to capitalize costs to develop software when preliminary development efforts are successfully completed, management has authorized and committed project funding, it is probable that the project will be completed, and the software will be used as intended.
+For qualifying costs incurred for computer software developed for internal use, which includes software used to deliver services exclusively through the cloud, the Company begins to capitalize costs to develop software when preliminary development efforts are successfully completed, management has authorized and committed project funding, it is probable that the project will be completed, and the software will be used as intended.
 If any of these criteria cease being met before the software reaches its intended use, any capitalized costs related to the project will be impaired.
-When the software reaches its intended use, capitalized costs are amortized to cost of revenue over the estimated useful life of the related assets, generally estimated to be three to five years.
-Costs incurred prior to meeting these capitalization criteria and costs incurred for training and maintenance are expensed as incurred and recorded in research and development expense on the Company's condensed consolidated statements of operations.
-Capitalized software development costs are recorded in property and equipment on the Company's condensed consolidated balance sheets.
+When the software reaches its intended use, capitalized costs are amortized to cost of revenue over the estimated useful lives of the related assets, generally estimated to be three to five years.
+Costs incurred prior to meeting these capitalization criteria and costs incurred for training and maintenance are expensed as incurred and recorded in research and development expense in the condensed consolidated statements of operations.
+Capitalized software development costs are recorded in property and equipment in the condensed consolidated balance sheets.